 The rationale underlying the World Bank's RPT Index is simple: the stricter the legal controls on RPTs the better.
 Specifically, a jurisdiction's score on the RPT Index increases as the disclosure and approval requirements for RPTs become stricter (ex ante controls) and as the law makes it easier and less costly to hold controlling directors liable for self-dealing (ex post controls).
-97 Conversely, there are no measures in the RPT Index in which a jurisdiction's score would decrease if it instituted overly strict ex ante or ex post controls.
-98
+Conversely, there are no measures in the RPT Index in which a jurisdiction's score would decrease if it instituted overly strict ex ante or ex post controls.
+159

 The rationale that stricter regulation of RPTs is axiomatically better has its foundation in the notion that RPTs per se are wealth reducing.
 This notion can be seen in the World Bank's view that RPTs are "one of the most serious breaches of good corporate governance around the world."
-Similarly, otherwise sophisticated scholarship on RPTs makes the simplistic assumption that RPTs per se are axiomatically wealth reducing.
-This view is echoed by influential policymaking bodies, such as the OECD, which in a leading policy paper on RPTs in Asia suggests that an increase in the overall frequency and value of RPTs is per se evidence of tunneling and poor corporate governance.
-101
+Similarly, otherwise sophisticated scholarship on RPTs makes the simplistic assumption that RPTs per se are a valid proxy for wealth tunneling.
+This view is echoed by influential policymaking bodies, such as the OECD, which in a leading policy paper on RPTs in Asia suggests that an increase in the overall frequency and value of RPTs is per se evidence of wealth tunneling and poor corporate governance.
+162

 However, such a rigid position does not sit well with the reality surrounding the beneficial effects of RPTs.
 The firm-level and macro-economic benefits that may be derived from corporate groups, and in turn the efficiencies of RPTs, appear to make Commonwealth Asia part of a larger story about corporate governance and the miraculous economic rise of Asia as a whole.
 The dominant corporate structures which are central to the economic miracles that have driven the watershed shift in global economic power towards Asia since World War II, have had related party transactions as an integral part of their business models.
-Keiretsu in Japan, Chaebol in South Korea, SOEs in China, Hong Kong, India, Indonesia, Malaysia, Singapore, Thailand and Vietnam and family businesses throughout most of Asia, have often used related party transactions to their strategic advantage; many times in ways that appear to benefit minority shareholders, equity markets and the economy as a whole.
-102 These family-controlled and state-controlled group companies in Asia have come to play a
+Keiretsu in Japan, Chaebol in South Korea, SOEs in China, Hong Kong, India, Indonesia, Malaysia, Singapore, Thailand and Vietnam and family businesses throughout most of Asia, have often used related party transactions to their strategic advantage; many times in ways that appear to benefit minority shareholders, equity markets, and the economy as a whole.
+These family-controlled and state-controlled group companies in Asia have come to play a predominant role in the global equity markets - suggesting that these corporate group structures may be a key to Asia's economic success.
+Significant controlled group companies in Asia have come to play a predominant role in the global equity markets - suggesting that these corporate group structures may be a key to